Blendify/blender-manual/blender_docs/manual/modeling/meshes/structure.rst

 .. seealso::

    - `Why should triangles be avoided for character animation? <https://blender.stackexchange.com/questions/2931>`__
-   - `When should N-Gons be used, and when shouldn't they? <https://blender.stackexchange.com/questions/89>`__
+   - `When should N-gons be used, and when shouldn't they? <https://blender.stackexchange.com/questions/89>`__

 Topology